Examples

 2. PKI Provisioning / Class Types

-Example number 1 only covers a “plain” database model without local (e.g. bash) or remote (webservice) invocations.
+Example number 1 only covers a “plain” database model without local (e.g., bash) or remote (web service) invocations.

 Note

 2.1.
-CA Cert Relations
+CA Certificate Relations

 image - microesb example2, relations ca